SAP-samples/abap-platform-fundamentals-01/README.md

 ## Package "Why don't these tests run?
 The issue with test isolation and how it can be solved"

 The package contains the examples / demos which have been demonstrated during the talk.
 The package can be installed with abapGit.
 After the installation you should be able to find the Z-classes, interfaces and a CDS entity in your system.
+Registered DSAGNet-members can see the details of the event here: https://dsagnet.de/dsag-event?id=357108&app=info

 - zms_cds_entity.ddls.asddls
 - zms_cds_entity.ddls.baseinfo